insidin/dc-recipes/README.md

 Docker images need to be pulled (for the conluent images) or build (for the dcd images, see https://github.com/insidin/docker-recipes)

-Confguration:
+Confguration: modify divolte-confluent.yml and

-- modify divolte-confluent.yml and replace "HOST_IP" with the docker host IP address.
+- replace $HOST_IP with the docker host IP address
+- replace $DIVOLTE-COLLECTOR-CONF-DIR with a folder where the divolte-collector.conf file is placed

+The directory $DIVOLTE-COLLECTOR-CONF-DIR is made available as /etc/divolte-collector on the container, so use this path to reference files located there (e.g. your schema & mapping files).

 # Running docker-compose